Springfield, MO

 The clever comedian shouldn’t be remembered for “losing his battle with cancer.”
 He should be remembered as a stand-up legend who forever impacted the world of comedy.

-Published on The Standard: September 20, 2021
+Published by The Standard: September 20, 2021